The Diving Bell and the Butterfly

 Amalric easily might have overplayed Bauby’s joie de vivre in an effort to make his paralysis seem even more tragic, but instead he maintains a simple twinkle in his eye to indicate the life force within him, still driving him to imagine post-stroke possibilities like an oyster-slurping dinner date with Claude.

-The real triumph of The Diving Bell and the Butterfly is that it almost never resorts to triumph-of-the-human-spirit platitudes.
-Schnabel doesn’t avoid the indignities of Bauby’s life — the inability to deal with a fly crawling on his nose or watching his children play on the beach — but they find the human interactions more compelling.
+The real triumph of The Diving Bell and the Butterfly is that it almost never resorts to triumph-of-the-human-spirit platitudes, even abruptly cutting off one of the few moments of sentimental music.
+Schnabel and Harwood don’t avoid the indignities of Bauby’s life entirely — the inability to deal with a fly crawling on his nose or watching his children play on the beach without him — but they find the human interactions more compelling.

 If there’s tragedy in the scene where Bauby’s father attempts to communicate with him over the phone, it’s not so much in Bauby’s frustration.
 It’s in the pain of a father — beautifully, hauntingly played by von Sydow — for whom his distant, silent son might as well be dead.

-Stories of people with both disabilities and character flaws aren’t anything new, but most of them exhibit their protagonists’ surliness only so that they overcome and make peace with their new lives.
+Stories of people with both disabilities and character flaws aren’t anything new, but most of them exhibit their protagonists’ surliness and/or bitterness only so that they overcome these terrible attitudes and make peace with their new lives.

 The Diving Bell and the Butterfly doesn’t go there.
 Bauby remains the kind of person who leaves Celine in the uncomfortable position of serving as his translator for a phone conversation with his mistress.
-His autobiography stands as an astonishing example of his will to be a cad.
+His autobiography stands as an astonishing example of determination.